zeitstein/brimm/README.md

 ### Going beyond outliners and documents

 The “graph of nodes with properties” structure can model many kinds of data and this is one thing I wish to lean into with Brimm.
 As a starting point, Brimm recognises that the information we work with comes in many shapes: text, tasks, bookmarks, contact info, events, books, music albums and so on.
+More details [below](#how).

 Beyond that, I think interfaces/features like those of, say, Reddit or Twitter can be naturally modelled with this architecture.
 For instance, hosting Brimm’s documentation, project management and forums through the default Brimm UI (enabling situated discussions and transparent references to what is being discussed) seems within reach.